fostroll/mordl/doc/README_FEATS.md

 ## Separate Feats Tagger <a name="separate"></a>

-Joint Feats tagger implies that each feature is predicted separately.
+Joint Feats tagger implies that each feature of the `FEATS` field is predicted separately.

 ### Initialization and Data Loading <a name="init_sep"></a>